beandeau>

 WELCOME TO AMSTERDAM

-The IFIP PERFORMANCE 2025 conference will be held at the Centrum Wiskunde & Informatica (CWI) in Amsterdam (NL) on November 11-14, 2025.
+It is our pleasure to invite you to the IFIP WG 7.3 Performance 2025 conference — the 43rd International Symposium on Computer Performance, Modeling, Measurements and Evaluation, which will be held at the Centrum Wiskunde & Informatica (CWI) in Amsterdam (NL) on November 11-13, 2025.

 This conference aims to bring together researchers interested in understanding and improving the performance of communication systems through state-of-the-art quantitative models and solution techniques.
 The conference has a long tradition and has followed an 18-month cycle for many years, recently changing to a two-year cycle.